M4yfl0w3r/flower-stl/README.md

 ## Flower Vector

-Flower vector is my (relative) simple implementation of std::vector for the learning purpose
+Flower vector is my (relative) simple implementation of std::vector (key elements) for the learning purpose

 #### Tests that fail
 - MoveConstructor